lponnala/isb-paper/README.md

 #### Description

-This webpage contains supplementary materials for the manuscript titled "On the clustering of rare codons and its effect on translation" submitted to In Silico Biology.
+This repository contains supplementary materials for the manuscript titled "On the clustering of rare codons and its effect on translation" submitted to In Silico Biology.

 #### Instructions